 Apache Spark vs. Hadoop Which Big Data Framework is the Best Fit?

-In the early days of big data, Apache Hadoop wasn’t just the “elephant in the room”, as some have called it.
+Apache Hadoop wasn’t just the “elephant in the room”, as some had called it in the early days of big data.
 Hadoop was the room.
 But that is all changing as Hadoop moves over to make way for Apache Spark, a newer and more advanced big data tool from the Apache Software Foundation.

 There’s no question that Spark has ignited a firestorm of activity within the open source community.
 So much so, that organizations looking to adopt a big data strategy are now questioning which solution might be a better fit, Hadoop vs. Spark, or both?
 To help answer that question, here’s a comparative look at these two big data frameworks.

 Although Hadoop got its name from a toddler’s toy elephant, Hadoop should be thought of as a workhorse.
 Fundamentally, Hadoop is a parallel data processing platform that uses open source software, a distributed file system (HDFS), and the MapReduce execution engine to store, manage, and process very large data sets in parallel across distributed clusters of commodity servers.
 Being that the Hadoop MapReduce framework and the HDFS both run on the same set of nodes, the Hadoop framework can effectively schedule compute tasks on nodes where data is already being stored.
 This ability results in high aggregate bandwidth across the cluster, enabling Hadoop to do the heavy lifting by processing vast data sets in a reliable and fault-tolerant manner.